klezVirus/chameleon/README.md

 ## Why porting it

-Chimera was indeed a shiny project, so why did I decided to port it to Python and why you should use chameleon?
+Chimera was indeed a shiny project, so why did I decide to port it to Python and why you should use chameleon?
 Well, there are several reasons why I decided to build Chameleon.
 I wrote a more detailed post about them [here][7].
 I've also listed below the most important ones.